longhorn/website/content/docs/1.7.0/nodes-and-volumes/volumes/trim-filesystem.md

 Since v1.4.0, Longhorn supports trimming filesystem inside Longhorn volumes.
 Trimming will reclaim space wasted by the removed files of the filesystem.

 > **Note:**
-> - Trying to trim a removed files from a valid snapshot will do nothing but the filesystem will discard this kind of in-memory trimmable file info.
-Later on if you mark the snapshot as removed and want to retry the trim, you may need to unmount and remount the filesystem so that the filesystem can recollect the trimmable file info.
+> - Since each valid snapshot is immutable, trimming removed files from a valid snapshot will do nothing.
+However, the
+    filesystem will remember that it has already trimmed the associated blocks.
+Later on, if you mark the snapshot as removed and want to retry the trim, you may need to unmount and remount the filesystem first.
 >
-> - If you allow automatically removing snapshots during filesystem trim, please be careful of using mount option `discard`, which will trigger the snapshot removal frequently then interrupt some operations like backup creation.
+> - If you allow automatically removing snapshots during filesystem trim, please be careful of using the mount option
+    `discard`, which will trigger the snapshot removal frequently and interrupt some operations like backup creation.

 ## Prerequisites